parvatkhattak/Q-A-chatbot/readme.md

 # Tredence Website Q&A Chatbot (RAG + Visualization)

 This project is an end-to-end Retrieval-Augmented Generation (RAG) pipeline that powers a Q&A chatbot over the **Tredence** homepage.
-It is implemented entirely in Jupyter notebooks and uses:
+It is implemented entirely into Jupyter notebooks and uses:

 - `requests` + `BeautifulSoup` for web scraping
 - `OpenAI` embeddings and chat completions